 Online with My HealtheVet: You can request refills of your refillable VA-issued prescriptions, track VA prescription deliveries, view VA prescription history online.

 Telephone Call: Most VA Pharmacies have automated telephone refill lines.
-The phone number of your local VA Pharmacy can be found on your prescription label.
+You can find the phone number of your local VA Pharmacy on your prescription label.
 To order refills by phone, you will need the prescription number (shown as RX # on the prescription label) and your Social Security Number.
 For many prescriptions that are no longer refillable, this automated system may allow you to send a request for more of this medication to be sent to you.
 For some medications, the healthcare team will need to contact you first.

 By Mail: VA Pharmacy provides a refill request form with each prescription filled.
 To refill by mail, please complete the request form and mail it to your VA pharmacy at the address listed on the paperwork that arrives with your prescription.

-The COVID-19 situation is changing fast.
+What we know about COVID-19 continues to evolve.
 Try not to forget to take your medications or refill your prescriptions.
-Not having certain medications could cause health problems that require medical attention, putting you at greater risk of exposure with a facility visit.
-Veterans who forget to re-order their medications in time always have the option of contacting their VA medical center pharmacy, using the phone number on the prescription label or using My HealtheVet's Secure Messaging (sign in required) to message their health care team, especially if your prescription is no longer refillable.
+Not having certain medications could cause health problems that require medical attention, which could put you at risk of exposure during a facility visit.
+Veterans who forget to re-order their medications in time have three options.
+You can contact your VA medical center pharmacy, call the phone number on the prescription label, or use My HealtheVet's Secure Messaging (sign in required) to get in touch with your health care team, especially if your prescription is no longer refillable.

-As last resort, you may visit your VA pharmacy in person to request a refill.
-You may be subject to screening prior to entering the facility.
+As a last resort, you may visit your VA pharmacy in person to request a refill.
+You may be subject to screening before entering the facility.
 You might also have a very long wait to have your prescription refilled.
-Visiting in person can unnecessarily put you and other at risk of infection.
+Visiting in person can unnecessarily put you and others at risk of infection.

 Keeping yourself healthy is one of the best ways to defend yourself against COVID-19.
 VA knows that this can be a stressful time for Veterans, make sure you're doing everything you can to keep your immune system strong and healthy.